philzook58/philzook58.github.io/_posts/2026-06-01-arena_coegraph2_rational.md

 I am having a hard time making a nice cohesive story with well backed code snippets.
 I think I'm feeling generally a little burnt out these days, so that probably ain't helping.

 Maybe a good starting point to juicier topics?
 I don't know how to attack all this.
 That is why bit sized posts are good.

+Rereading through my notes, they make not that much sense.
+And I'm not sure what I wrote above makes that much sense either.

 - Rewriting of arena terms
 - Hash consing